jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab11_Sequential System Design Using ASM Charts .md

 <div align=center><img src="imgs/v4/6.png" alt="drawing" width="400"/></div>

-Once the ASM chart is determined, the conversion to HDL is straight forward.
-A ```case``` statement can be used to specify what happens in each state.
+Once the ASM chart is determined, the conversion to HDL is straightforward.
+A ```case``` statement can specify what happens in each state.
 Each condition box corresponds directly to an if statement (or an else if).
 The following code represents the functionality of the above ASM chart.

 ```verilog
 module asm_chart(input clk, input x, output reg ya, output reg yb, output reg yc, output reg y1, output reg y2);